Daniel1Cani/hybrid-network-defense-lab/README.md

 ##Raspberry Pi setup

-This node runs Zeek which is used to monitor the mirrored traffic we obtain from our Victeim Vm through the use of a NIC that is connected to a NetGear switch that is mirroring the traffic to the Raspberry Pi
+This node runs Zeek which is used to monitor the mirrored traffic we obtain from our Victim Vm through the use of a NIC that is connected to a NetGear switch that is mirroring the traffic to the Raspberry Pi

 ### Services in Use
 -Zeek 6.0.4